npgeorge/spotline/README.md

 # spotline
-flask app for gather data from spotify API spotipy
+flask app for gathering data from spotify API spotipy